risingwavelabs/risingwave-docs/versioned_docs/version-1.1/dev/go-client-libraries.md

   <link rel="canonical" href="https://docs.risingwave.com/docs/current/go-client-libraries/" />
 </head>

-As RisingWave is wire-compatible with PostgreSQL, you can use third-party PostgreSQL drivers to interact with RisingWave from your Python applications.
+As RisingWave is wire-compatible with PostgreSQL, you can use third-party PostgreSQL drivers to interact with RisingWave from your Go applications.

 In this guide, we use the [`pgx` driver](https://github.com/jackc/pgx) to connect to RisingWave.